DevNaftan/pricing-component-design/README.md

 # Pricing component design
-A pricing component design with toogle for plans
+A responsive pricing component design with toogle for plans

 ### Technologies used
 * HTML5